ais-one/cookbook/README.md

      * https://github.com/vuetifyjs/vuetify/pull/2868
      * https://github.com/vuetifyjs/vuetify/pull/3833
    * Infinite Scroll:  https://github.com/vuetifyjs/vuetify/issues/3538
+ * Not Urgent: delete related records (e.g. deleting a party will also delete all notes belonging to that party)
+ * Not Urgent: v-data-table actions-append: implement later, requires vuetifyjs 1.2.X
  * No need vuelidate or vee-validate, use validation availble in Vuetify - see if it is possible to make common validation rules
  * Look into abort/timeout for async operations without abort/timeout feature